alphagov/govuk-rfcs/rfc-021-monitoring-for-404s.md

 **Problems:**

-There are a lot of apps, and custom code would need to be written and maintained for each one. &nbsp;This is probably a non-starter.
+- There are a lot of apps, and custom code would need to be written and maintained for each one. &nbsp;This is probably a non-starter.

+### Recommendation

+Fetching data from GA is probably the simplest way to get a good coverage of pages.

 ## What to do with the lists of pages